y0umu/ResCSNet/README.md

 It should run in Google Colaboratory.
 The notebook should be self-explanatory.

 **NOTE** During my experiments I notice that certain versions of numpy or pytorch is broken.
-This will cause the recovered image to have radiculous 'holes'.
+This will cause the recovered image to have ridiculous 'holes'.
 For example the demo image of parrot in [commit 9b8376fc402160c7b8330b15d9ee75a61822906b](https://github.com/y0umu/ResCSNet/tree/9b8376fc402160c7b8330b15d9ee75a61822906b).
 More recent versions of numpy (or maybe pytorch) has fixed the bug.

 # Reconstruction demo
 The 'ratio' in the table below refers to the compression ratio, i.e. ratio=M/N